 1. Kelley Claims Peatross Committed Suicide

-Caryn Kelley, a 48 year old real estate agent from Florida, who was dating a 46 year old pool builder and father of four.
-On the night in question she and Peatross got into a heated argument.
-She asked him to leave and he did.
+On the night in question Kelley and Peatross got into a heated argument.
+She asked him to leave, and he did.
 However, later that night she heard someone come in the house along with the door chime.
-She got her gun thinking it was an intruder and stayed in her bedroom.
+She got her gun, thinking it was an intruder, and stayed in her bedroom.
 He walked through the door and struggled with her for the gun.
-He pointed it to his head, saying, "Just let me do it."
+As the story goes, he pointed it to his head, saying, "Just let me do it."
 Then, according to Kelley, the gun went off, reports the Orlando Sentinel.

-The most difficult time the pundits had were the different versions of her story.
-In the above 911 call, Kelley never mentions that he shot himself.
-The prosecution were claiming Kelley and Peatross had spent the night drinking and arguing, which is why she sounded so incoherent on the 911 call.
+In the above 911 call, Kelley never mentions that her boyfriend shot himself.
+The prosecution claimed Kelley and Peatross had spent the night drinking and arguing, which is why she sounded so incoherent on the 911 call.

 Prosecutor Candra Moore told jurors yesterday: